AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

     </td>
     <td align="middle" valign="top">
       <b>
-        <a href="https://github.com/osisoft/sample-adh-pi_to_adh_transfer_verification-powershell"> PI to AVEVA Data Hub Transfer Verification Sample </a>
+        <a href="https://github.com/osisoft/sample-adh-pi_to_adh_transfer_verification-powershell"> PI to CONNECT data services Transfer Verification Sample </a>
       </b>
       <br />
-      This sample can be used to compare data stored in a PI Data Archive to data written to AVEVA Data Hub through the PI to Data Hub agent.
+      This sample can be used to compare data stored in a PI Data Archive to data written to CONNECT data services through the PI to CONNECT data services agent.
       <br />
       <br />
       <table align="middle">